BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 And we're done!
 We've successfully routed Bitcoin on a local lightning network!

 ### Next Steps
-It may also be useful to learn to [close channels](https://api.lightning.community/#closechannel), but in the mean time hold tight until I write how to create a web app using lightning testnet.
+It may also be useful to learn to [close channels](https://api.lightning.community/#closechannel), but in the mean time hold tight until I write how to create a web app using lightning simnet.